VFPX/Thor/Docs/Thor_superbrowse.md

 This page is an advanced grid.

-Click a column header to select/unselect a field.
+Click a column header to sort the table.

-Double-click any record to open it for editing in a separate window created by Dynamic Forms.
-This is not available if “Read-Only” checkbox is checked).
+Double-click any record to open it for editing, or viewing if "Read-Only" is checked, in a separate window created by Dynamic Forms.

 ![](Images/Thor_SuperBrowse2.jpg)
 #### Filtering the grid: